 The Shepherd’s Granddaughter by Anne Laurel Carter

 In a rural Palestinian village, where Amani longs to take over her family’s sheepherding, she soon finds that an Israeli settlement is being built nearby and threatens their very existence.
-An example of Muslim Palestinians’ interaction with both Israeli soldiers and settlers determined to drive the Palestinians from their land, and with Israelis opposed to the occupation and injustice. [chapter book, ages 11 and up]
+An example of Muslim Palestinians’ interaction with both Israeli soldiers and settlers determined to drive the Palestinians from their land, and with Israelis opposed to the occupation and injustice. [middle grade, ages 11 and up]

 The Terrorist by Caroline Cooney

 When a cruel act of terrorism in London kills Laura’s younger brother, she suspects an Arab student at her international school; but he turns out to be one of her most loyal supporters.
-A well-plotted thriller in which, despite earlier doubts, a Muslim and a non-Muslim work together as friends. [chapter book, ages 11 and up]
+A well-plotted thriller in which, despite earlier doubts, a Muslim and a non-Muslim work together as friends. [middle grade ages 11 and up]

 The Enemy Has a Face by Gloria Miklowitz

 When Netta’s older brother suddenly disappears, while the Israeli girl is living with her family in Los Angeles, she immediately suspects Laith, a Palestinian exchange student: after all, she argues, all Palestinians hate all Israelis, don’t they?
-A complex and surprising mystery, with a character set-up that seems part of the Israeli-Palestinian conflict (Palestinian young man almost automatically suspected of wrong-doing).
-But note: although Laith proves trustworthy, the other Palestinian teenagers who appear briefly in the story are thoroughly nasty, and reinforce stereotype. [chapter book, ages 11 and up]
+A complex and surprising mystery, with a character set-up that seems part of the Israeli-Palestinian conflict (a Palestinian young man almost automatically suspected of wrong-doing).
+But note: although Laith proves trustworthy, the other Palestinian teenagers who appear briefly in the story are thoroughly nasty, and reinforce stereotypes. [middle grade, ages 11 and up]

 Young Adult Books for Tweens and Teens on the Arab World